talexb/tprc-2024-science-track-survey/survey.md

  - neutral
  - less likely to submit a proposal

-11. How many colleages do you plan to inform about the establishment oif this Science Track, if it happens?
+11. How many colleages do you plan to inform about the establishment of this Science Track, if it happens?

  - none